 - I used Enjoy Life Semi-Sweet Mini Chocolate Chips because they are gluten, dairy, egg, nut, and soy-free but not corn-free.

 - HunnyBon Chocolate Chips are soy, corn, gluten, dairy, and cane sugar-free, sweetened only with coconut sugar.

-As an option, I added some mini peanut butter cups, Rolos, chocolate kisses, allergy-friendly chocolate chips, and peanut butter in the sunken middle on some too.
-A crowd favorite is the peanut butter filled ones.
+- Add some mini peanut butter cups, Rolos, chocolate kisses, allergy-friendly chocolate chips, or a spoonful of peanut butter in the middle.
+A crowd favorite is the peanut butter-filled cups.
 There is never too much peanut butter for my taste!!

 A Few Fun Facts About These GF Peanut Butter Bars & Bites:

 - There are 6 grams of protein in each serving.

 - Weight watcher points plus count 4 points per serving made without M&Ms.

 - Try some frozen they are fantastic!

 - Twice as much fiber and over 30mg less cholesterol than traditional cookie bars.